 You can of course just put money in the collection plate.
 However this has two potential disadvantages: firstly if you are a taxpayer we cannot reclaim the tax; and, secondly, it does not help you to make a regular giving commitment to the church.

-If you would like to give regularly to one of the churches in our Benefice, please contact:
+If you would like to give regularly to St. John's, please contact:

 We are thankful for all donations, large or small, one-off or regular.

 Wills and Legacies

 Have you considered leaving a proportion of your estate as a gift in your will to a church in our Benefice?

 Contact our treasurer Jon Whale to find out more - firstname.lastname@example.org